Jump to:Page Content

 GPAC will also engage the standing HKS Faculty Committee on Projects and Proposals (FCOPP) for a subset of new gift proposals requiring additional review and discussion.
 The GPAC focus on coordinated advance review of selected new gift proposals mirrors in many ways the standard policies and procedures already in place for the review and approval of new sponsored program proposals (grants and contracts) at HKS and at Harvard University.

-Associate Dean for Research, Co-Chair [Alper]
+Associate Dean for Research Policy and Administration, Co-Chair [Alper]

 Assistant Dean for Alumni Relations and Resource Development, ARRD [Jackowitz]